Pakenham

 black thursday pic

-They restocked the property, and, in an 1853 census, it was reported that Bourke and Neville had 650 cattle and ten horses on their 12,800 acres.
+They restocked the property and in an 1853 census it was reported that Bourke and Neville had 650 cattle and ten horses on their 12,800 acres.

 Bourke’s Hotel became one of the best known stopping places on the way to Gippsland.
 Later it became the Princes Highway Hotel and its chimney is still there today.